-At this age, you’re at your physical peak: fast, strong, and quick to recover.
-That lets you play hard–but without training, you won’t reach your potential or lay a solid foundation for later years.
-Robert Mazzeo, professor in the Department of Integrative Physiology at the University of Colorado-Boulder, says you only get one shot at making the most of this stage’s "optimal physiological and biochemical adaptations."
-Start with our age-adapted workout on the last page, then get hiking.
+At this age, you're at your physical peak: fast, strong, and quick to recover.
+That lets you play hard–but without training, you won't reach your potential or lay a solid foundation for later years.
+Robert Mazzeo, professor in the Department of Integrative Physiology at the University of Colorado-Boulder, says you only get one shot at making the most of this stage's "optimal physiological and biochemical adaptations."
+Start with our age-adapted workout at the bottom of this post, then get hiking.

 A: Circulatory system Pliable capillaries and cell walls easily transfer nutrients and oxygen from the bloodstream to the muscles and clear away muscle-fatiguing waste.
 This enables shorter recovery time and powers endurance training.
-Optimize it: Endurance training (45-60 minutes of cardiovascular exercise at a perceived exertion (PE) of at least 13; see page 49) increases capillary supply to muscles and enhances overall performance.
+Optimize it: Endurance training (45-60 minutes of cardiovascular exercise at a perceived exertion (PE) of at least 13) increases capillary supply to muscles and enhances overall performance.

 B: Heart A 20-year-old's ticker is capable of pumping 10 times the amount of blood needed to preserve life, which means there's plenty of power to supply muscles with oxygen–even during the toughest climbs.
 Optimize it: Sustained exercise (long dayhikes) will lower your resting heart rate, the hallmark of well-trained athletes.

 C: Lungs The body creates new alveoli (the tissue that moves oxygen through the lungs) until you're 20, fueling peak respiratory function and flooding your muscles with oxygen during exercise–even at altitude.